ARCCA/intro-to-machine-learning-applications/index.md

 frameworks such as Scikit Learn, TensorFlow, PyTorch etc. which are specially designed to facilitate the development of Machine and Deep learning applications for research and commercial objectives.
-These frameworks provide a full set of libraries that allow researchers become productive within a relatively small amount of time and with a minimum knowledge of traditional MPI and GPU programming (ML and DL frameworks are commonly already GPU-accelerated).
+These frameworks provide a full set of libraries that allow researchers to become productive within a relatively small amount of time and with a minimum knowledge of traditional MPI and GPU programming (ML and DL frameworks are commonly already GPU-accelerated).

-This course will focus Machine Learning applications through the introduction of basic concepts and categories, the common workflow of application development through some simple examples, and some challenges and advantages of transitioning to HPC systems.
+This course will focus on Machine Learning applications through the introduction of basic concepts and categories, the common workflow of application development through some simple examples, and some challenges and advantages of transitioning to HPC systems.

 <!-- this is an html comment -->